 The grade of I is given only when a student’s work is satisfactory in quality but, due to reasons beyond his or her control, has not been completed.
-It is not given instead of an F. Prior to assigning the I, the instructor must fill out an online form stating the reasons beyond the student’s control for granting the I and the conditions to be met to remove the I. The instructor, student, and academic dean must authorize the request.
+It is not given instead of an F. Prior to assigning the I, the instructor must fill out an online form stating the reasons beyond the student’s control for granting the I and the conditions to be met to remove the I. The instructor, student, and associate academic dean (or designee) must authorize the request.
 The I may be replaced by an R if the course is repeated, and the appropriate grade will be given for the second registration.
 The grade of I will revert to an F after one calendar year if the conditions for completing the I as stated on the form have not been met.

 The grade of DG is regulated by the university’s drop policy (see section on “Dropping a Course”).

 Non-semester-based courses that are in progress but not completed by the end of a term will be noted on the transcript by PR.
 Official grades for such courses will appear on the transcript for the term when completed.

 Grade Appeals.
 A student who wishes to appeal a final course grade should first consult with the course instructor, then with the department chairperson, and then, if the matter remains unresolved, with the associate academic dean (or designee) of the college in which the course is offered.
 A grade appeal must be filed in the office of the dean of the college in which the course is offered within 45 days of the start of the next long semester after the term in which the disputed grade was received.
 Copies of the grade appeals policy can be obtained from any academic dean’s office or from the Center for Campus Life.